RGCI---Compensation-Planning-and-Analysis-Especially-Important-to-Government-Contractors

 FAR 31.205-6 Compensation for Personal Services

-DCAA scrutinizes allocability and allowability of compensation for personal services in both pricing and incurred cost.
+DCAA scrutinizes allocability and allowability of compensation for personal services in both pricing and incurred costs.
 One of the many requirements for compensation to be considered allowable is that it “must be based upon and conform to the terms and conditions of the contractor’s established compensation plan or practice followed so consistently as to imply, in effect, an agreement to make the payment.”
 In addition, this cost principles requirement specifies that each component of compensation not covered by labor-management agreements must be “reasonable” and not in excess of the compensation cap.
 When determining reasonableness, the goal is to demonstrate similarities of your practices and compensation with companies

 “i) of the same size;